summahto/doordash-auth/doordash-api/README.md

    This skips the test execution during the build.

+9. In Gradle, dependencies are declared in the build.gradle file for your project.
+You can specify dependencies for your project by adding the necessary configuration in the dependencies block.
+Here's a basic example of how you can add dependencies to a Gradle project:

+// build.gradle

+plugins {
+    id 'java'
+}

+repositories {
+    // You can add additional repositories here jcenter()
+}

+dependencies {
+    // Add dependencies for your project here implementation 'group:artifact:version'
+    // Example:
+    // implementation 'com.google.guava:guava:30.1-jre'
+}

 These commands assume that you have a standard Spring Boot project structure and have applied the Spring Boot Gradle plugin in your `build.gradle` file.
 Customize your `build.gradle` as needed based on your project's requirements.